-- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 114), press and hold the LD button until the Live Data Menu displays, then release the LD button. - Use the UP and DOWN buttons, as necessary, to highlight Record Live Data, then press the ENTER button. - The Record Live Data Menu displays. - If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
+- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 114), press and hold the LD button until the Live Data Menu displays, then release the LD button. - - The Record Live Data Menu displays. - If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
 See VEHICLES COVERED on page 5 for vehicle compliance verification information.

-- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER 🕣 button to continue. - Use the UP and DOWN buttons, as necessary, to highlight Record by Manual Trigger. - Put the engine in the operating condition where the problem manifests itself. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs.
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER (+) button to continue. - Use the UP and DOWN buttons, as necessary, to highlight Record by Manual Trigger. - Put the engine in the operating condition where the problem manifests itself. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs.